jonathanrtuck/frontendian/README.md

 ## Tips

+- Applications can be opened from the *frontendian* menu in the *Deskbar*
+- Double-click *Desktop* icons to open certain files/applications
 - Grab the yellow window titlebar to move windows
   - Grab while holding `Shift` to move the titlebar
     - This is useful for creating tabs when multiple windows are zoomed (maximized)